Handheld game console: Steam Deck

-The Steam Deck is a handheld computer device, developed by Valve, which runs SteamOS 3.0, a tailored distro of Arch Linux and includes support for Proton, a compatibility layer that allows most Microsoft Windows games to be played on the Linux-based operating system.
-This device and other similar ones generally are not referred to as "consoles" but more commonly as handheld style gaming computers due to effectively being IBM PC–compatible like contemporary desktop and laptop gaming PCs.
+The Steam Deck is a handheld computer device, developed by Valve, which runs SteamOS, a tailored distribution of Arch Linux and includes support for Proton, a compatibility layer that allows most Microsoft Windows games to be played on the Linux-based operating system.
+This device and other similar ones generally are not referred to as "consoles" but more commonly as handheld gaming computers, since they run on standard PC hardware and software (including the ability to access a desktop environment) and are not restricted to only running software provided by the vendor.

 In terms of hardware, the Deck includes a custom AMD APU based on their Zen 2 and RDNA 2 architectures, with the CPU running a four-core/eight-thread unit and the GPU running on eight compute units with a total estimated performance of 1.6 TFLOPS.
 Both the CPU and GPU use variable timing frequencies, with the CPU running between 2.4 and 3.5 GHz and the GPU between 1.0 and 1.6 GHz based on current processor needs.
 Valve stated that the CPU has comparable performance to Ryzen 3000 desktop computer processors and the GPU performance to the Radeon RX 6000 series.
 The Deck includes 16 GB of LPDDR5 RAM in a quad channel configuration.

-Valve revealed the Steam Deck on July 15, 2021, with pre-orders being made option the next day.
+Valve revealed the Steam Deck on July 15, 2021, with pre-orders being made available the next day.
 The Deck was expected to ship in December 2021 to the US, Canada, the EU and the UK but was delayed to February 2022, with other regions to follow in 2022.
 Pre-orders were limited to those with Steam accounts opened before June 2021 to prevent resellers from controlling access to the device.
-Pre-order reservations were on July 16, 2021, through the Steam storefront briefly crashed the servers due to the demand.
+Pre-order reservations on July 16, 2021 briefly crashed the Steam storefront servers due to the demand.
 While initial shipments are still planned by February 2022, Valve has reported to new purchasers that wider availability will be later, with the 64 GB model and 256 GB NVMe model due in Q2 2022, and the 512 GB NVMe model by Q3 2022.
 Steam Deck was released on February 25, 2022.